meshtastic/firmware/docs/software/mqtt.md

 @Geeksville will run a riot.im bridge that talks to the public MQTT broker and sends/receives into the riot.im network.

-There is apparently already a riot.im [bridge](https://matrix.org/bridges/) for MQTT.
+There is apparently [already](https://github.com/derEisele/tuple) a riot.im [bridge](https://matrix.org/bridges/) for MQTT.
 That will possibly need to be customized a bit.
 But by doing this, we should be able to let random riot.im users send/receive messages to/from any meshtastic device.
-(FIXME add link and ponder security)
+(FIXME ponder security).
+See this [issue](https://github.com/meshtastic/Meshtastic-Android/issues/2#issuecomment-645660990) with discussion with the dev.

 ### 1.6.4.
 Named attribute API